awm-miller/project-barney/README.md

 -   `--max-transcriptions` (optional): Limit the number of videos to transcribe.
 -   `--max-summaries` (optional): Limit the number of transcripts to summarize.

+### Using the HTML Command Generator (pipeline_interface.html)

+To simplify the process of generating the command for `run_pipeline_single_table.py`, an HTML interface (`pipeline_interface.html`) is provided in the root of the project:

+1.  **Open `pipeline_interface.html`** in your web browser.
+2.  **Fill in the form fields** for Job Name, Channel IDs, Title Query, and other optional parameters for the pipeline run.
+The Download Directory defaults to `E:\video_downloads` but can be changed.
+3. Click the **"Generate Command"** button.
+4. The complete command-line instruction will be displayed, formatted for easy copying.
+5.  **Copy this command** and paste it into your terminal (ensure you are in the root directory of the project) to execute the pipeline.

+This interface helps avoid errors from manually typing out the command and its arguments, and provides default values for some options.

 ### Individual Script Execution

 You can also run individual scripts for specific tasks if needed.
 Refer to each script's `--help` option for its specific arguments.
 For example: